Snedashkovsky/cybergift/README.md

 ## Praying for Hackers

 Developers, developers, developers...
 Success of any protocol is defined by it's ability to attract developers.
 Luckily Ethereum laid amazing foundation for identification of succesfull developers.
-Gas fee drop method is unambiguous and provable way to give tokens in the right hands.
+Gas fee drop method is unambiguous and provable way to give tokens in the mighty hands.
 <table style="text-align: left">
     <thead style="text-align: center">
         <tr>